fusedio/fused-docs/docs/python-sdk/top-level-functions.md

   a GitHub URL starting with "https://github.com", a local file path, a directory containing one or more UDFs, or a Fused platform-specific identifier in the format "email/udf_name".
 - `cache_key` - An optional key used for caching the loaded UDF.
-If provided, the function will attempt to load the UDF from cache using this key before attempting to load it from the specified source.
+If provided, the function will attempt to load the UDF from the cache using this key before attempting to load it from the specified source.
 Defaults to None, indicating no caching.

 **Returns**:

 - `BaseUdf` - An instance of the loaded UDF.

 **Raises**: